 1st Sunday: Ways of Worship – teaching and (some) modern worship songs

-2nd & 4th Sundays – Common Worship Communion in modern language with hymns and sermon, supported by the organist & choir
+3rd Sunday: Common Worship Communion with hymns and sermon, organist & choir

-All 11:00 am services are followed by refreshments please do stay and join us.
+All 10:00 am services are followed by refreshments; please do stay and join us.

-We also have 8.00 am Prayer Book Communion most weeks - a quiet, traditional service.
+2nd Sunday: 8.00 am: Prayer Book Communion - a quiet, traditional service.
 No sermon, no hymns.

 Ethelburga, daughter of King Ethelbert and Queen Bertha of Kent, married Edwin, King of Northumbria in 625.
 By her influence he was converted and baptised at the place where York Minster now stands.
 But he was killed in battle against “the heathen” in 633, and Queen Ethelburga fled for safety to Kent.
 Her brother, now King Eadbald, gave her a royal property in Lyminge.
 Queen Ethelburga founded here a double minster or convent for men and women, becoming the first Abbess.